Current sensing: Shunt resistors

-Current sensor based on Faraday's Law
+Current sensor based on Faraday's law

-Faraday's Law of induction – that states: the total electromotive force induced in a closed circuit is proportional to the time rate of change of the total magnetic flux linking the circuit – has been largely employed in current sensing techniques.
-Two major sensing devices based on Faraday’s law are Current transformers (CTs) and Rogowski coils.
-These sensors provide an intrinsic electrical isolation between the current to be measured and the output signal, thus making these current sensing devices mandatory, where safety standards demand electrical isolation.
+Faraday's law of induction – stating that the total electromotive force induced in a closed circuit is proportional to the time rate of change of the total magnetic flux linking the circuit – has been largely employed in current-sensing techniques.
+Two major sensing devices based on Faraday’s law are current transformers (CTs) and Rogowski coils.
+These sensors provide an intrinsic electrical isolation between the current to be measured and the output signal, thus making these current-sensing devices mandatory where safety standards demand electrical isolation.